Zilola-Nazarova/harry-potter-characters/README.md

-<h3 align="center"><b>Harry Potter Lybrary</b></h3>
+<h3 align="center"><b>Harry Potter Library</b></h3>

-<p align="center">Harry Potter Lybrary is a site that lists down main Harry Potter characters with the corresponding data.
+<p align="center">Harry Potter Library is a site that lists down main Harry Potter characters with the corresponding data.
 Webapp retrieves data from hp-api.onrender.com API.
 Built with React.</p>

 <a name="readme-top"></a>